codimoc/secret-wallet/README.md

 *	**query**: Searches for secrets containig a given subtext in either their domain or access names, or both.
 By using the explicit -d and -a options, it is possible to limit the search to domain names or access names only.
 Alternatively it is possible to pass a subtext without any specification in front (i.e. without -d or -a) and the search of that pattern will include both domain and access names.
 *	**qget**: Searches for secrets containig a given subtext in their domain or access names.
 Once a list of secrets that match the given pattern is found, the secrets are tagged with a progressive number and the user can select the one to retrieve and display.
 *	**conf**: Configures some parameters for this application.
-It is possible to list all parameters with the -l option, or to configure the timeout and lifetime (in seconds).
+It is possible to list all parameters with the -l option, or to configure the timeout and lifetime (in seconds) or the log level.
  The timeout is the amount of time in seconds along which the memorable password is remembered without been re-asked.
  The lifetime determines the lifetime of the background process that manages the temporary storage of the memorable password.
-The value of the lifetime parameter should be bigger than the value of the password timeout.
+The value of the lifetime parameter should be bigger than the password timeout.
+ The logging level is one of debug, info, warning, critical, error or fatal.
+The srorage_type determines the type of storage used: aws_dynamo for remote storage on AWS or local_sqlite for SQLite based local storage.
 *	**reconf**: Reconfigures either the memorable or the device password.
 All secrets will be re-encryted with the changed password.
 It is not possible to change both passwords at the same time.
 Depending on the size of the wallet, this operation might take some time.
 A backup of the old table is also performed.
 *	**help**: Display the main help.
 *	**version**: Returns the release version number.